pusher/pusher-http-ruby/README.md

 ### Getting information about the channels in your Pusher Channels app

-This gem provides methods for accessing information from the [Pusher HTTP API](https://pusher.com/docs/rest_api).
+This gem provides methods for accessing information from the [Pusher Channels HTTP API](https://pusher.com/docs/rest_api).
 The documentation also shows an example of the responses from each of the API endpoints.

 The following methods are provided by the gem.